zhullyb/monyhar/monyhar/net/docs/certificate-transparency.md

-ecosystem significantly increase if embedders implement CT without the ability for reliable, rapid updates, keeping track with ongoing development in the main tree and reliably delivering security updates on the same cadence as Chromium branches and Google Chrome releases.
+ecosystem significantly increase if embedders implement CT without the ability for reliable, rapid updates, keeping track with ongoing development in the main tree and reliably delivering security updates on the same cadence as Monyhar branches and Google Chrome releases.

 For this reason, the CT implementation is undergoing a refactoring to reduce those risks through code and implementation.
-As a result, Chromium embedders will **NOT** have CT enforcement enabled by default, and are **NOT** encouraged to manually enable it at this time.
+As a result, Monyhar embedders will **NOT** have CT enforcement enabled by default, and are **NOT** encouraged to manually enable it at this time.

-Distributors of products that embed Chromium sources are encouraged to participate in the [ct-policy@monyhar.org](https://groups.google.com/a/monyhar.org/forum/#!forum/ct-policy) discussion group, which involves a variety of stakeholders in the CT ecosystem
+Distributors of products that embed Monyhar sources are encouraged to participate in the [ct-policy@monyhar.org](https://groups.google.com/a/monyhar.org/forum/#!forum/ct-policy) discussion group, which involves a variety of stakeholders in the CT ecosystem